gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-implementation-android8.markdown

 [hardware.c]({{site.url}}/daviddong.github.io/assets/docs/hardware.c)|root/hardware/libhardware/hardware.c

 Above is the fingerprint framework of android 7.0, but in Android 8.0 and later versions, Android has updated the framework and introduced a set of language called HIDL to define the interface between framework and HAL.

 Let's see the difference.

 ![hidl](https://gangdong.github.io/daviddong.github.io/assets/image/android-fingerprint-framework-android8-diff.png)

-android 8.0 add a interface folder in the hardware directory, which includes all HIDL related files for all hardware module.
+android 8.0 add a /interface in the hardware directory, which includes all HIDL related files for hardware module.

 Android 8.0 removed fingerprintd, instead, fingerprintService accesses HAL by calling HIDL.

-we can see the change from the getFingerprintDaemon() method realization.
+We can find the change of the getFingerprintDaemon() method.

-in Android 7.0
+In Android 7.0
 ```java
 mDaemon = IFingerprintDaemon.Stub.asInterface(ServiceManager.getService(FINGERPRINTD));
 ```